Hexafluorobutadiene

 Hexafluorobutadiene is an organofluorine compound with the formula (CF2=CF)2.
 A colorless gas, it has attracted attention as an etchant in microelectronics.
 It is the perfluoroanalogue of butadiene.

+Preparation

-It can be prepared by coupling of C2 compounds such as from chlorotrifluoroethylene or bromotrifluoroethylene.
-Routes from C4 species have also been demonstrated.
-For example, an early synthesis involved Zn-induced dechlorinaion of 1,2,3,4-tetrachloro-1,1,2,3,4,4-hexafluorobutane.
+It can be prepared by coupling of fluorinated C2 precursors.
+Addition of iodine monochloride to chlorotrifluoroethylene gives iododichlorotrifluoroethane that can be coupled in the presence of mercury to give 1,2,3,4-tetrchlorohexafluorobutane:

+Zn-induced dechlorination of this tetrachloride gives the desired perfluorinated diene:

+Reactions

+The diene can be rehalogenated, e.g. with bromine upon UV irradiation:

 Hexafluorobutadiene dimerizes via a [2+2] process at 150 °C to give perfluorinated divinylcyclobutanes.

+In the presence of the strong Lewis acid aluminium chlorofluoride, hexafluorobutadiene isomerizes to hexafluoro-2-butyne: